cal-itp/benefits/docs/enrollment-pathways/agency-cards.md

 To support an agency card deployment in Cal-ITP Benefits, the transit provider produces a list of eligible riders in CSV format.
 That file is loaded into an instance of the [Eligibility Server](https://docs.calitp.org/eligibility-server/) running in the transit provider's cloud.

-Cal-ITP uses the [`hashfields` tool](https://docs.calitp.org/hashfields) to mask user data before it leaves the transit provider's on-premise systems to protect rider personal information.
+Cal-ITP uses the [`hashfields` tool](https://docs.calitp.org/hashfields) to mask user data before it leaves the transit provider's on-premises systems to protect rider personal information.

 ### System architecture